tringuyenit/JavaHomework1/README.md

 1. For those who don't know command lines,
 the program can be run by any Java IDE instead.

-2. Passwords must be more than 7 characters and have no special character.
+2. Password must be at least 8 characters long
+contain a number, an uppercase letter and a special character.

 3. There is one default admin data stored in :